 Similarly, the rate at which the protein is broken down, Grow in response to familiarity with high-protein dietswhich means higher losses between meals caused by increased rates of proteolysis.
-Having said that, there are data suggesting that this effect can be mitigated by supplementation with essential amino acids, as well as offer greater suppression of protein degradation.
+Having said that, there are data suggesting that this effect can be mitigated by supplementation with essential amino acids, as offer greater suppression of protein degradation.

 Of the protein consumed, only ~55% is released into the circulation and only ~55% ~10% is used for protein synthesis for skeletal muscles.
 This 10% is about the 27% of total protein synthesis that of the 55%.